Psalm 93 – The LORD Reigns

 Than the mighty waves of the sea.

 a.
 The floods have lifted up, O LORD: There are strong things that seem to oppose God.
 A flood of water seems unstoppable and unsparing in its destruction.
-Like the mighty waves of the ocean, they raise up against God with their voice.
+Like the mighty waves of the ocean, the floods rise up against God with their voice.

 i.
 “The figure of the storm-tossed sea is made use of to indicate the strength of this opposition.”
 (Morgan)